wustlcse/FAQ/docs/index.md

 * CSE 347: Analysis of Algorithms:  Enrollment prioritizes by seniority/graduation dates of students in degrees that require CSE 347 specifically.
 * CSE 362M: Computer Architecture:  Prerequisite of CSE 260M or instructor approval of equivalent experience is required.
 * CSE 400-400E: Independent Study:  You will stay on the waitlist until you submit an independent study form.
 Then once approved, you will be enrolled.
 You can find the form [here](https://wustl.app.box.com/s/yvvbc6fswktavvnnqiphfxbqpvdeyeky/file/1139213921334)
-* CSE 411A: AI and Society:
+* CSE 411A: AI and Society:  Some priority is given to students in CSE degree programs that accept this course as an elective for the degree program.
+Students who will soon graduate will have some priority over students who have another semester or year to take the course.
 * CSE 416A: Analysis of Network Data: Prerequisites are enforced (CSE 247, ESE 326, Math 309 or equivalents and permission of the instructor)
 * CSE 417T: Introduction to Machine Learning: Math prerequisites are enforced (or evidence of equivalent experience and permission of instructor).
 * CSE 422S: Operating Systems Organization.
 Prerequisite of 422S (or evidence of equivalent experience and permission of instructor) is enforced.